GSA/fedramp-tailored/_guidance/controls/RA-3.md

 From the differing ways that the exploitation may occur to include:

-a.
+&nbsp;&nbsp;&nbsp;&nbsp;a.
 Unauthorized access,

-b.
+&nbsp;&nbsp;&nbsp;&nbsp;b.
 Unauthorized use,

-c.
+&nbsp;&nbsp;&nbsp;&nbsp;c.
 Unauthorized disclosure,

-d.
+&nbsp;&nbsp;&nbsp;&nbsp;d.
 Unauthorized disruption,

-e.
+&nbsp;&nbsp;&nbsp;&nbsp;e.
 Unauthorized modification, and / or

-f.
+&nbsp;&nbsp;&nbsp;&nbsp;f.
 Unauthorized destruction of the information system and the information it:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
-Processes,
+1. Processes,
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
-Stores, and / or
+2. Stores, and / or
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
-Transmits.
+3. Transmits.

 This control must address how the organization conducts a risk assessment at each level of each service layer for which it is responsible.
 ### RA-3(a) Customer Responsibility